ngroegli/hacky-easter-2024/Level 8 - Finale Grande/Ants in my Telly/README.md

     he2024{-_-0----_-h-_-h---_----_h--_--_--_-_----e-_-00-}

 And now I had to make a very long try and error process to test several possible keys and to try to derive from new output further keys.
 This was a lot of bruteforcing and in the end even required me to test some flags against the site.
-If it did not work I went back to my keys and tried other combinations like changing 5 and s or O and o.
+If it did not work, I went back to my keys and tried other combinations like changing 5 and s or O and o.
 This was very time consuming but in the end, those key-values could be figured out with frequency analysis and bruteforcing:

     key.append({  # Test
         "index": 0,